 To qualify an award, one must show that adulterated or misbranded drugs were sold in the United States and that those drugs were paid in part by Medicaid or Medicare.
 In other words, an Indian pharmaceutical company selling drugs only in India would not qualify for an award.

 Unfortunately, the U.S. government’s strong anti-retaliation provisions are of limited utility outside the United States.
 We feel, however, the monies paid by the government (up to 30% of whatever is collected) offset the risks of retaliation.
 More importantly, we feel that coming forward is simply the right thing to do.
 Having corresponded with Mr. Thakur and having represented many whistleblowers, we can say with certainty that very few are motivated by money.
 Most simply believe it is their duty to speak up for patients, to prevent fraud and fight for what their beliefs.
 The money is important but secondary.

 Do you have information about cGMP violations or adulterated drugs?
-Our whistleblower lawyers have brought many whistleblower cases including three, billion dollar cases and have helped recover hundreds of millions of dollars for the government and taxpayers.
-Need more information?
-Contact attorney Brian Mahany at or by telephone at (US)(414) 704-6731 (direct).
+Our whistleblower lawyers have brought many whistleblower cases including three, billion dollar cases and have helped recover hundreds of billions of dollars for the government and taxpayers.
+For more information visit our pharmaceutical fraud whistleblower page.
+You can also contact attorney Brian Mahany at or by telephone at (US)(414) 704-6731 (direct).
 All inquiries protected from disclosure.

-Mahany & Ertl – America’s Whistleblower Lawyers and proud supporters of the Pharmaceutical Integrity Coalition.
+Mahany Law- America’s Whistleblower Lawyers and proud supporters of the Pharmaceutical Integrity Coalition.